 September 12th, 2014

-Bird baths are a simple and attractive ornament on your list of bird-scaping efforts.
-Don't let your feathered friends stay dirty and thirsty, host a year-round bird bath in your backyard.
-Bird-watching is even more fun to watch when birds are bathing.
+Bird Baths should be on every list of things-to-do when it comes to backyard remodeling.
+Yes, bird-watching is even more fun to watch when birds are bathing.
 Once birds find your bird bath and realize that it's a reliable and clean source of water, they'll return again and again.
 Almost all bird species will use your bird bath for either drinking or bathing.
 Bird baths are simple, fun, easy to maintain and will serve as the most attractive ornament in your bird kingdom.
 The styles range in functionality, durability, portability and aesthetic appeal.
 The construction materials range from concrete to plastic but may also be made from copper, aluminum, resin, ceramic and plaster.

 Attracting birds to water is very easy.
 Basically, any container that will hold water will attract birds to the water that is contained in it.
 For the most part, birds will not locate your bird bath by their sense of smell because most birds do not have well-developed olfactory glands like humans, or the ability to sniff out things the way other animals can.
 Rather, they will most likely find your bird bath by sight and instinct.
 By sight because birds have good eye-sight, and by instinct because they are familiar with specific shapes that they have become very familiar with over many years of evolution.
 In other words, they are born with the ability to recognize certain shapes in nature, and your backyard, that are related to survival.
 Man-made objects are no exception, as bird baths, bird feeders and birdhouses are backyard items that they know are intended to help them.